2024 Wisconsin State Assembly election: District 12

-Incumbent Democrat LaKeshia Myers declined to seek re-election, instead making an unsuccessful run for Wisconsin Senate in Wisconsin's 4th Senate district, leaving this district open.
+Incumbent Democrat LaKeshia Myers declined to seek re-election, instead making an unsuccessful run for Wisconsin Senate in the 4th district, leaving this district open.
 In the primary, former Milwaukee County supervisor Russell Goodwin Sr. faced off against UW-Madison law school student and first-time candidate Katrina Morrison, and community organizer Brandon Williford.
 In the campaign, the three candidates offered broadly similar platforms, but differed on certain key issues.
 On abortion, Goodwin and Morrison declined to support eliminating the ban on abortion in Wisconsin, while Williford supported eliminating the ban.
 Another major issue was trans women in sports, with Goodwin supporting the issue being put to a referendum, while Morrison opposed any ban on trans women in sports.
-Additionally, Morrison was endorsed by then incumbent legislators Alex Joers and LaKeshia Myers, while Williford was endorsed by various progressive groups, as well as Democratic legislators Ryan Clancy and Senator Chris Larson.
+Additionally, Morrison was endorsed by then-incumbent legislators Alex Joers and LaKeshia Myers, while Williford was endorsed by various progressive groups, as well as Democratic legislator Ryan Clancy and Senator Chris Larson.
 A fourth candidate initially ran for the nomination, Decorah Gordon, but later withdrew and endorsed Williford.
+Goodwin won the crowded primary with under one third of the vote.
 In the general election, Goodwin defeated Independent and fellow Milwaukee County supervisor Deanna Alexander by a wide margin.